Facial Treatments, Sugaring, and Brow Lamination in Coralville, IA.

 Open wounds

 Often referred to as the transition stage, which lasts about 10 days.
 The hair shaft becomes weaker as it is preparing to shed in the Telegen stage.
 Due to it’s weaker structure the hair may be more prone to breakage and it is less likely to bring the follicle out with it, meaning less follicle damage.
 Also during this stage, it begins to create keratinization at the base that turns it into a “Club Hair”.
 This serves as a way to hold onto that hair and prevents it from falling out before it’s ready.
-This stage can be the most troubling to waxing hair removal and sugaring hair removal services.
+This stage can be the most troubling for sugaring hair removal services to achieve smooth results.

 Your hair growth has a cycle it follows each month that determines when your hairs grow, shed, and form.
 This cycle is important to waxing hair removal and sugaring hair removal because the stage determines the efficiency of follicle damage.
 Each hair has its own cycle and it takes about 3-4 consecutive appointments to get them all on the same page.
 This means you may notice some hair sooner or experience breakage after your first few appointments.